justeattakeaway/fozzie-components/packages/services/core-analytics/README.md

 *  <strong>Install the module using npm or Yarn</strong>
     ```
-    yarn add @justeat/f-jet-analytics
+    yarn add @justeat/core-analytics
     ```
     ```
-    npm install @justeat/f-jet-analytics
+    npm install @justeat/core-analytics
     ```

 *  <strong>Import & Register</strong>

-    f-jet-analytics is a simple class that performs various steps in the constructor during initialisation to prepare the service for use.
-To allow all of it's functionality to be available it is best to be declared/instantiated as a 'Nuxt - Plugin' and exposed as a global varible so it can be widely used without keep declaring and instantiating it.
-Once declared as a 'Nuxt - Plugin' it needs to be registered in the "nuxt.config.js".
-When instantiating the service it allows you to pass in options (see the <a href="#options">_`Options`_</a> section) that allow you to configure some of the static values that may need to change in your environment.
-Note when naming the 'Nuxt - Plugin' it needs to be run both client side and server side so do not include the terms client or server in the name of the new plugin<br><br>
+    core-analytics exposes a simple class that performs various steps in the 'constructor' during initialisation to prepare the service for use.
+When instantiating the service it allows you to pass in 'options' (see the <a href="#options">_`Options`_</a> section) that allow you to configure some of the static values that may need to change in your environment<br><br>
-    In the example below it demonstrates how to declare and instantiate the `f-jet-analytics` service in a plugin, and how you can create the `options` to pass into the service;
+    In the example below it demonstrates how to declare and instantiate the `core-analytics` service and how you can create the `options` to pass into the service;

-    _./plugins/f.analytics.plugin.js_
     ```js
-    import AnalyticService from '@justeat/f-jet-analytics';
+    import AnalyticService from '@justeat/core-analytics';

-    export default (context, inject) => {

-      const { store, req } = context;
+    const req = this.req; // Get a handle to the current request
     const options = {
       featureName: 'checkout-web',
       locale: 'en-GB',
       id: 'GTM-ABC123X'
     };

-      const service = new AnalyticService(store, req, options);
+    const service = new AnalyticService(req, options);

-      inject(service.getOptions().globalVarName, service); // Use the default global variable name
-    };
-    ```

-    Then, finally, you need to register the plugin you have just created in the nuxt config, see below;

-    _./nuxt.config.js_
-    ```js
-    const config = async () => {
-      return {

-        ...

-        plugins: [
-          '~/plugins/f.analytics.plugin.js'
-        ],

-        ...

-      };
-    };

-    export default config;
     ```
 </br>